Kralja Tomislava 7

 Few Dubrovnik experiences are as simple and iconic as having a drink on the cliffs outside the city walls.

-Buža Bar is famous for exactly that — dramatic views, a cold drink, and the feeling that the city suddenly opens straight into the sea.
+Buža Bar is famous for exactly that — dramatic sea views, a cold drink, and the feeling that the city suddenly opens straight into the sea.
 It’s one of those places that feels very Dubrovnik: slightly chaotic, very scenic, and absolutely worth doing at least once.

 Best Itinerary for First-Time Visitors